top of page

 This will be a highly interactive process and notably, the facilitators will use a ‘Socratic’ engagement style.
 Be warned, participants will be expected to provide the answers, facilitators will guide the process using open ended questions to challenge ‘those things we take for granted’.
 Be prepared to leave with lots of questions.

-• By Mr Andrew Ballin
+• By Andrew Ballin

 Coaching frameworks are widely held as essential tools to assist individuals and professionals across most sectors to operate reflectively, problem solve and enhance their outcomes and performance.
 Most coaching frameworks have similar processes and features, with some nuances that may create individual preferences for one or another.
 Relational and Restorative approaches have several significant contributions to make to the process of coaching that many find transformational in their approach.
 Whilst traditional coaching shares the value of prioritising the quality of relationship between the individuals involved to enhance the outcomes of the coaching session, there is also some significant differences in the new "relational coaching" framework.